 If the city clerk serves as the municipal court clerk, Georgia state law requires that all chief clerks obtain annual certification.
 Chief municipal court clerks are required to complete 16 hours of training in the first year of employment, and 8 hours annually each year thereafter.
 According to the Georgia Municipal Court Clerk’s Council website, “The Municipal Courts Training Council may approve full or partial credit for classes sponsored by another agency such as the Georgia Crime Information Center or the Superior Court Clerks Cooperative Authority.”
 For more training details, visit the Georgia Municipal Court Clerk’s Council website.

-The Georgia Election Code (O.C.G.A. § 21-2-101) requires that all county and municipal election superintendents satisfactorily complete a certification program approved by the Secretary of State no later than December 31 of the year in which he or she is appointed.
+The Georgia Election Code (O.C.G.A. § 21-2-101) requires that all county and municipal election superintendents satisfactorily complete a certification program approved by the Secretary of State within six months of appointment.
 The certification program may include instruction on, and may require the superintendent to demonstrate proficiency in, the operation of the voting equipment and in state and federal law and procedures related to elections.
 For more information, visit the Secretary of State Elections Division website.